eclipse-iofog/iofog.org/content/docs/2.0.0/reference-iofogctl/reference-control-plane.md

 ## Remote Agent

 Agents are components of an ECN which run on edge nodes.
-They communicate with Connectors and Controllers to allow your edge nodes to host Microservices.
+They communicate with Controllers to allow your edge nodes to host Microservices.

 ```yaml
 apiVersion: iofog.org/v2